Nuix/Language-Translation-Integration/README.md

 ![image](https://user-images.githubusercontent.com/22751246/54239118-a4d87600-44f0-11e9-999b-7f6bcc256f3e.png)

 Uses the Microsoft Translator Text API.

+### LibreTranslate

+Once you have installed the LibreTranslate server and have it running, open a Nuix case, select the items you would like to translate and run the script.
+When prompted, select the choice **Libre Translate**.

+If you have your LibreTranslate server running on `localhost` and port `5000` then for **API URL** you will provide the value `http://localhost:5000/translate`.
+Then choose the source language, translation destination language and other options.

+Special thanks to @Trekky12 for [contributing](https://github.com/Nuix/Language-Translation-Integration/pull/2) the LibreTranslate connector!

 ### Clear Translations
 Removes translation text from selected items, obtaining an item's original text using methods from `NuixTranslator`.